freeCodeCamp/guide/pages/docs/certificates-guide/learn-how-script-tags-and-document-ready-work/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Learn how Script Tags and Document Ready Work"
+title: "Learn how Script Tags and Document Ready Work"
+parent: "certificates-guide"
 ---

 For some reason FCC likes to introduce `jQuery` before JavaScript itself.